-- The good news is that there appears to be a lot of research ongoing around this topic and we will hopefully start to generate evidence to help guide us to a better understanding of the risks and benefits associated with it.
+- The good news is that there appears to be a lot of research ongoing around this topic.
+Hopefully, we will start to generate evidence to help us better understand the risks and benefits associated with it.

 - Direct-to-implant (single-stage) breast reconstruction can be used in certain cases to save patients from needing to have a tissue expander.

-- The decision to reconstruct a breast in two stages (expander then implant) or in a single stage (direct to implant, no expander) depends on MANY factors, including the blood supply to the skin that is left behind after the mastectomies, the size of the breasts being removed, the desired size of the reconstructed breasts, and patient factors such as smoking and body mass index.
+- The decision to reconstruct a breast in two stages (expander then implant) or a single stage (direct-to-implant, no expander) depends on MANY factors, including the blood supply to the skin that is left behind after the mastectomies, the size of the breasts being removed, the desired size of the reconstructed breasts, and patient factors such as smoking and body mass index.

 - Direct-to-implant reconstruction will usually require the use of an additional implanted material, such as a biologic mesh.

-- Even if reconstruction is done using this method, a second stage may be needed to correct nipple position (if nipples were spared) or to improve symmetry.
-As mentioned above, fat grafting can greatly improve the contour of the reconstruction, and this is only done after the first stage.
+- Even if reconstruction is done using this method, a second stage may be needed to correct nipple position (if nipples were spared) or improve symmetry.
+As mentioned above, fat grafting can greatly improve the reconstruction’s contour, and this is only done after the first stage.